 - increase community understanding and support for flying fox conservation.

-Copies of the plan are also available from the DELWP Customer Service Centre by phoning 136 186.
+Copies of the plan are also available from the DELWP Customer Contact Centre by phoning 136 186.

 Flying fox campsite management plan review